Abelian groups gradings on null-filiform and one-parametric filiform Leibniz algebras: Gradings on null-filiform Leibniz algebras

-In the description of all abelian grading of ours algebras, we are using ideas from \cite{calderon10}.
-In the first, we are calculating the group of automorphisms of our algebra.
-In the second, we are proving that the normalizer of maximal torus is the same torus.
-In the third, we are constructing all toral gradings on our algebra.
+By the above, in the first we are calculating the group of automorphisms of our algebra.
+In the second, we are proving that the normalizer of a maximal torus in the group of automorphisms is the same torus and so all of our gradings will be toral ones.
+Finally, we are constructing all toral gradings on our algebra.